PlaidWeb/publ-site/content/faq.md

 However, I do have plans for supporting private/friends-only content, and ActivityPub fits nicely into that world!
-I had spent a lot of time trying to design mechanisms of doing something similar with OAuth/OpenID authentication tied to single-subscriber Atom feeds, but ActivityPub is much more suited to that sort of thing, so that might be the direction I go in there.
+I had spent a lot of time trying to design mechanisms for something similar with OAuth/OpenID authentication tied to single-subscriber Atom feeds, but ActivityPub is much more suited to that sort of thing, so that might be the direction I go in there.
 (I still prefer the OpenID model I'd worked out in my head, but given that one of my main goals is open standards interoperability, and everyone's focusing on ActivityPub these days, it seems silly to not at least consider ActivityPub!)

-### Okay, so, how can I help?
+## Okay, so, how can I help?

 Glad you asked!

-Currently my focus is on getting the core functionality in place.
-The main thing left to do at this moment is image renditions, which is incredibly important to me and I have a very specific design in mind.

 Where I could use the most help right now: